R.K. Malhotra

+Early life and education

 Malhotra was born on 15 July 1947 in Delhi.
-His parents — an ex-army man the late Shri.
+His parents — a former soldier, the late Shri.
 Raghubirnath and the late Smt.
 Kailash Kumari had four children.
-During his formative years, Malhotra excelled in academics, and also in extra-curricular activities like drama and dance amongst others.
 Malhotra graduated (B.Sc.
 Ag.) from the University of Udaipur and completed his Post Graduation - M.Sc. in Plant Pathology from the prestigious G. B. Pant University of Agriculture & Technology, Pantnagar in 1971.
-He is married to Madhu and has two children— daughter Loveena Saigal and son Yuvraj.
-Yuvraj is an entrepreneur, whereas Loveena is a working professional.

 Career

-The Indian Agricultural Research Institute (IARI) in New Delhi was the first step in Malhotra’s professional life.
+The Indian Agricultural Research Institute (IARI) in New Delhi was the first step in Malhotra's professional life.
 After earning his stripes at IARI for two years, he joined Indofil in 1973 in the sales department.
-His initial time at Indofil was spent building the company’s market share by visiting remote villages and meeting farmers to help the organisation gain a firm footing in the agricultural sector.
+During his early time at Indofil, he focused on expanding the company's market share by visiting remote villages and engaging directly with farmers, helping the organization establish a strong foundation in the agricultural sector.
 In 1994, he was named as the Chief Executive.
 During his time at the helm of affairs at Indofil, Malhotra oversaw revenue growth of over 600% from Rs.130 Crores in 1994 to Rs.1,023 Crores in 2012.
-One of his major decisions after becoming the Chief Executive of the company was to launch the International Business Division in 1995, which has reaped rich rewards since its inception.
-Since then, the company grown in stature internationally and now has a presence in 92 countries.
+One of his major decisions after becoming the Chief Executive of the company was to launch the International Business Division in 1995.
+The company now has a presence in 92 countries.

 In 2012, he facilitated a joint venture— Indo Baijin Chemicals with Chinese company Shanghai Baijin Chemical Group for manufacturing green energy CS2.
 Continuing in the collaborative spirit, Indofil acquired the right to conduct business in Europe for Dithane fungicide from Dow AgroSciences LLC.
 The company was recognised as the "Best Company from an Emerging Region" at the AGROW awards, London, in 2010.